mohanmca/MohanLearningGround/src/main/md/golang/27_golang.md

 ## Notes

 * Package name is the same as the last element of the import path.
-For instance, the "math/rand" package comprises files that begin with the statement package rand
+  * For instance, the "math/rand" package comprises files that begin with the statement package rand

-* Go recommends factored import statement
+## Variables, Assignment and Scope

 * Unexported name vs Exported name
   * ```fmt.Println(math.pi) vs fmt.Println(math.Pi)```
 * [type comes after the variable name.](https://blog.golang.org/gos-declaration-syntax)